ietf-teep/architecture/draft-ietf-teep-architecture.md

 The protocol between TEEP Agents and TAMs similarly is responsible for securely providing integrity and confidentiality protection against adversaries between them.
-Since the transport protocol under the TEEP protocol might be implemented outside a TEE, as discussed in {{broker}}, it cannot be relied upon for sufficient protection.
-The TEEP protocol provides integrity protection, but confidentiality must be provided by payload encryption, i.e., using encrypted TA binaries and encrypted attestation information.
-See {{I-D.ietf-teep-protocol}} for more discussion.
+It is a design choice at what layers to best provide protection against network adversaries.
+As discussed in {{broker}}, the transport protocol and the Transport Layer Security protocol under the TEEP protocol may terminate outside a TEE.
+If it does, the TEEP protocol itself must provide integrity protection and confidentiality protection to secure data end-to-end.
+For example, confidentiality protection for payloads may be provided by utilizing encrypted TA binaries and encrypted attestation information.
+See {{I-D.ietf-teep-protocol}} for how a specific solution addresses the design question of how to provide integrity and confidentiality protection.

 ## Compromised REE {#compromised-ree}